salesforce/OmniXAI/README.md

 - ``mode``: The task type, e.g., "classification" or "regression".

 The preprocessing function takes a `Tabular` instance as its input and outputs the processed features that the ML model consumes.
 In this example, we simply call ``transformer.transform``.
-If one uses some special transforms on pandas dataframes, the preprocess function has format: `lambda z: some_transform(z.to_pd())`.
+If one uses some customized transforms on pandas dataframes, the preprocess function has format: `lambda z: some_transform(z.to_pd())`.

 ```python